 In my Italian medieval romances, I have explored many ways Italians have whiled away the hours when not engaging in necessary and important business.
 In THE LILY AND THE FALCON, I added a game of kicking an animal’s bladder into opposing tents at the hero and heroine’s wedding.
 Today, this game is called soccer or, as the Italians refer to it, calico.

-Throughout history, men have tested their strength, endurance and skill in ways that often seemed barbaric.
+Throughout history, men have tested their strength, endurance and skill in ways that have often seemed barbaric.
 The games of medieval Siena were a prime example of the extent these men carried their quest in order to be hailed a champion.
 For what began among military forces as a war-like competition, soon evolved into violent rivalry between the contrade (districts or neighborhoods) of the town.

 Only one contest has survived the centuries—the Palio—which existed well before the 11th century and took place two times a year: on July 2nd, in honor of the Madonna of Provenzan, who miraculously appeared to Provenzan Salvani, the hero in the Battle of Montraperti; and also on August 16th, a day dedicated to the Madonna of the Assumption.